gw4-isambard/docs/CONTRIBUTING.md

 ## What you need to know

-Introductiuon to Cloud Pilot Project contains tutorials onborading users of the University of Bath cloud pilot project to use the cloud for HPC and HTC workloads.
+Isambard docs provides user documentation for the GW4 Tier-2 HPC, Isambard, funded by EPSRC and operated by the Universities of Bath, Bristol, Cardiff and Exeter, hosted at the MetOffice and supported by HPE Cray, Arm and Marvell
-It is built using [nbfancy](https://github.com/JDBetteridge/nbfancy) which allows the ready use of Jupyter notebooks to produce the rendered content.
+It is built using [sphinx](http://www.sphinx-doc.org/en/master/) with pages written using the [reStructuredText format](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+You will need to install `sphinx` to build the documentation locally (available from most package managers or via `pip install sphinx`.
+Run `make html` to build the HTML documentation, which is generated into the `_build/html/` directory.
 Content is written in Ipthon notebooks allowing the intermixing of `md` and code.
 To facilitate the initial development we will not be making full use of nbfancy's capability will principally be using `md` and not the ability to render IO from code.
 Wherever possible you should avoid use md rather than html to simplify contributions.

 ## How to Contribute

-If you have questions about the Cloud Pilot Project you should contact one of the team or raise a ticket.
+If you have questions about the Isambard documentation you should contact one of the team or raise a ticket by emailing `isambard-support@gw4.ac.uk`.
 Issues identifying bugs and suggesting new features should be used to improve the documentation.

 ### Reporting Bugs